GAierken/Museums-in-NYC-Frontend/README.md

 ## Prerequisites
 Before you continue, ensure you have met the following requirements:
-* You have installed the latest version of Ruby.
+* You have installed the latest version of JavaScript.
-* You have a basic understanding of Ruby on Rails and SQL
+* You have a basic understanding of JavaScript and EventListener.
 * You have installed Museums in NYC backend: https://github.com/GAierken/Museums-in-NYC-Frontend

 ## Installation